 We refer to (1.7) as the sketched GMRES problem (sGMRES).
-For an unstructured basis $\boldsymbol{B}$ , the sGMRES approach is faster than solving the original least-squares problem (1.6), both in theory and in practice.
-With careful implementation, sGMRES is robust, even when the conditioning of the reduced matrix $\boldsymbol{AB}$ is poor.
-Indeed, it suffices that $\kappa_2(\boldsymbol{AB}) \leq u^{-1}$ where u is the unit roundoff; see subsection 3.4.
-As a consequence, we have an enormous amount of flexibility in choosing the basis $\boldsymbol{B}$ .
+For an unstructured basis \boldsymbol{B} , the sGMRES approach is faster than solving the original least-squares problem (1.6), both in theory and in practice.
+With careful implementation, sGMRES is robust, even when the conditioning of the reduced matrix \boldsymbol{AB} is poor.
+Indeed, it suffices that $\kappa_2(\boldsymbol{AB}) \leq u^{-1}$, where u is the unit roundoff;2 see subsection 3.4.
+As a consequence, we have a significant amount of flexibility in choosing the basis \boldsymbol{B} .

 1.2.2.
 Krylov subspaces.
 To make sGMRES work well, we must construct a basis that captures an approximate solution to the linear system (1.5).
 Where can we get this basis?
-Consider a Krylov subspace of the form
+One appealing option is a Krylov subspace, which takes the form